kilpkonn/msc-thesis/main.typ

 ) <agsy-example-tactic>

 As described above the algorithm is built around DFS.
-However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful it performs poorly on larger problems.
+However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful#suggestion[][,] it performs poorly on larger problems.
-They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not suffer from automatic memory management.
+They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not #note[Maybe there's a friendlier way to say this.][suffer] from automatic memory management.
 It is also noted that there seems to be many false subproblems that can never be solved, so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems potentially faster to reduce the search space.

 ==== Mimer
 Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
 As of February 2024, Mimer has become part of Agda#footnote(link("https://github.com/agda/agda/pull/6410")) and will be released as a replacement for Agsy.
-"Mimer is designed to handle many small synthesis problems rather than complex ones" @mimer.
+#note[Maybe: _According to its authors, it is "designed to ..."_]["Mimer is designed to handle many small synthesis problems rather than complex ones" @mimer.]
 Mimer is less powerful than Agsy as it doesn't perform case splits but on the other hand it is designed to be more robust.
 Other than not using case splits and the main algorithm follows the one used in Agsy and described in @agsy.